giscus/giscus/ADVANCED-USAGE.md

 }
 ```

-Following the above `handleMessage` example, that means `giscusData` will be of
+Following the `handleMessage` example above, that means `giscusData` will be of
 type `IErrorMessage`:

 ```ts